mjbaske/ductaflow/README.md

 1. **Notebooks as .py files**: All analysis steps are written as Jupytext .py files (percent format)
 2. **Configuration-driven**: Each execution instance uses a JSON config file for parameters
-3. **Directory-based isolation**: Each run gets its own directory with configs and artifacts
+3. **Step-based isolation**: Each flow step gets its own directory with named instances for pipeline composition
 4. **Execution artifacts**: Executed notebooks are saved with full output for debugging/review
-5. **Pipeline chaining**: Multiple flows can be chained together in a conductor
+5. **Pipeline orchestration**: Multiple flows are chained together via a conductor script with instance referencing

 ## Key Benefits